In an effort to ensure all of our dogs live a pampered life with their very own furever family, we have implemented our Guardian Home Program!

 Is There a Cost Involved to Be a Guardian Home?

 Our Guardian Home Families are responsible for the general routine veterinary care and wellness of the Guardian puppy/dog placed with them.
-This means annual vaccines, feeding a high quality dog food, grooming, training, regular exercise and socialization, and most importantly all the love and care and attention possible!
+This means annual vaccines, feeding a high quality dog food, grooming, ongoing training, regular exercise and socialization, and most importantly all the love and care and attention possible!

 Any “breeding related” medical costs for the Guardian Dog are the expense of Scallywag Doodles.
 Our Guardian Homes are only responsible for routine maintenance and medical care just as they would if they had their own dog.